 The ideas presented within this report are based on independent analysis and dialogue with national financial practitioners, as well as local experts.
+We have engaged extensively on many of our proposals, including hosting four roundtables in 2021 with a cross section of local and national practitioners and experts.
 All suggestions are categorised into the following four areas based on the Green Financing Framework categorisation, with a separate chapter on each.

-- · Living and Natural Resources
+- Living and Natural Resources.

-- Renewable Energy
+- Renewable Energy.

-- Energy Efficiency and Retrofits
+- · Energy Efficiency and Retrofits.

-- Clean Transportation
+- · Clean Transportation.